HarshRohila/rx-state-utils/libs/react/public/README.md

 - is using `useSubscribe` to subscribe to `state.asObservable()`. `useSubscribe` automatically unsubscribes on component destroy to prevent memory leaks.

-> Note: We need to update react's state so it knows when to update its view.
+> Note: We need to update React's state so it knows when to update its view.
 Ideally a component should only set React's state once in this way.
 We will update the state created with `createState` only(not the React's state) and those will get applied to React's state with this subscription.

 ## Available State operations

-You can do following with the state created with `createState`
+You can do the following with the State created with `createState`

 - Update